nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [kube-scheduler-simulator](https://github.com/kubernetes-sigs/kube-scheduler-simulator) Web-based Kubernetes scheduler simulator
 * [multus-cni 🌟](https://github.com/k8snetworkplumbingwg/multus-cni) A CNI meta-plugin for multi-homed pods in Kubernetes.
 Multus CNI is a container network interface (CNI) plugin for Kubernetes that enables attaching multiple network interfaces to pods.
 Typically, in Kubernetes each pod only has one network interface (apart from a loopback) -- with Multus you can create a multi-homed pod that has multiple interfaces.
 This is accomplished by Multus acting as a "meta-plugin", a CNI plugin that can call multiple other CNI plugins.
 * [kim - The Kubernetes Image Manager](https://github.com/rancher/kim)
+* [Kompose 🌟](https://kompose.io/) A conversion tool to go from Docker Compose to Kubernetes. kompose is a tool to help users familiar with docker-compose move to Kubernetes.
+It takes a Docker Compose file and translates it into Kubernetes resources

 ## Porter
 - [Porter](https://porter.sh/) Package your application artifact, client tools, configuration and deployment logic together as a versioned bundle that you can distribute, and then install with a single command - [github.com/getporter/porter](https://github.com/getporter/porter)